wangziqi2013/wangziqi2013.github.io/_posts/2019-10-23-btm-hybrid.markdown

 call back function also stores the pre-image of the word accessed in the ownership record.
 This pre-image is restored to the memory location on transaction aborts.
 For read accesses, only the address is stored.
 When the transaction is committed, all ownership records are removed from the otable as in abort handling, but writes are not undone.

+Note that the HTM and STM interacts via UFO memory protection.
+When STM adds an address into its working set, the correspoinding bits for the address are also changed.
+On every access issued by the hardware transaction, the permission bits will be checked by hardware automatically without incurring any software overhead, and if a conflict truly arises, the hardware transaction will be notified, and the contention manager will be invoked.